polymonster/pmfx-shader/readme.md

 structured_buffer[gid] = val;        // write
 ```

-#### Cbuffers
+#### cbuffers

-Cbuffers are a unique kind of resource, this is just because they are so in HLSL. you can use cbuffers as you normally do in HLSL.
+cbuffers are a unique kind of resource, this is just because they are so in HLSL. you can use cbuffers as you normally do in HLSL.

 ```hlsl
 cbuffer per_view : register(b0)